-The objective of this course is help students become acquainted with the business world by introducing them to economic concepts and systems of business.
+The objective of this course is help students become acquainted with the business world by introducing them to economic concepts and business systems.
 This course will serve as a background for other business courses students may take in high school and college.
-Topics to be covered include both micro and macro economic concepts, including: supply and demand, scarcity, economic systems, entrepreneurship, international business, and preparation for the workforce.
+Topics to be covered include both micro and macro economic concepts, including: supply and demand, scarcity, opportunity cost, effects of the economic cycle, etc. Also covered will be units on entrepreneurship, international business and preparation for the work force.